How to Edit Your Guestlist Without Hurting Anyone’s Feelings

 Well you’re here.
-The dreaded wedding guest list discussion that’s been looming over your nightmares for months now.
+How to edit your guestlist is a question that we’re asked often.
+The dreaded wedding guestlist discussion that’s been looming over your nightmares for months now.
 But we’re here to tell you it’s not all that bad!
 We tend to get worked up about things where feelings could be at stake.
 And that’s totally understandable!
 But the golden rule for every step of your wedding planning process is this: do what makes you happy!
 And if the haters gonna hate, hate, hate, hate, hate?
 Then be like Tay Swift and shake it off.

 So what’s the best way for you and your SO to approach this wedding task?
 With confidence, duh!
 Once you let go of the stress, guilt and burden and become completely unapologetic, it’s pretty simple really.
 But it’s important to be on the same page with your partner about how you will build the list and ultimately cut it.